preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-v7/templates/index.rst

 Teamwork templates in Omnia v7
 =======================================

-Here you can work with templates for Teamwork; Microsoft 365 Group, SharePoint Team Site, Microsoft Team, Private Yammer Community and Facbook Workplace Group.
+Here you can work with templates for teamwork; Microsoft 365 group, SharePoint teamsite, Microsoft Teams, private Yammer community and Facbook workplace group.
 The first list displays all templates that has been created so far, for example:

 .. image:: teamwork-templates-v7.png